 The Life and Casualty life insurance company (or L and C company) was founded in Nashville in 1903 by Andrew Mitzell Burton.
 Burton decided to move to Nashville and start his own firm when his previous employer in Cincinnati closed.
 He founded his new business on 4th Avenue in a small four-to-five office building.
 The company’s stated goal was to bring industrial life insurance to working class citizens and farmers by offering a low premium.

-In 1957 the company constructed Nashville’s first skyscraper to serve as its new office, and placed it on the same property that had originally held its first modest facility.
+In 1957, the company constructed Nashville’s first skyscraper to serve as its new office, placing the skyscraper on the same site as the original modest facility.
 The L and C tower included 37 stories and rose roughly 409 feet into the air.
 Today, it is the seventh tallest building in Nashville.
 Other businesses owned by the L and C company, such as the radio and television station WLAC, were located in the tower, though the studio was later relocated to Music Row.

-Amy Grant, a contemporary music star, wrote her song “Mimi’s house” about her great grandmother and father, Lillie and Andrew Burton, the same Andrew Burton who founded the company.
-She tells Vanderbilt News, “Growing up I knew very little about what he had done...
+Amy Grant, a contemporary music star, wrote her song “Mimi’s House” about her great grandmother and great grandfather, Lillie and Andrew Burton.
+This was the same Andrew Burton who founded the company.
+She told Vanderbilt News, “Growing up I knew very little about what he had done...
 It takes some kind of massive legacy for people to remember anybody.
 That’s why we name buildings for people.
 All those things are important because there’s no way the next generation is going to know.
 You have to have a reason to keep telling the story, even if it’s diluted.”